The Girls of Summer

 But this summer there's been a sea-change in its participants.
 Teenage girls flocked to the sand courts in record numbers.

 Numerous factors were behind the surge in the sport’s popularity.
 Local volleyball coaches are just now learning what the west coast has known for years; that the two-person beach game quickly develops a player’s all-around skills.
 As such, more and more coaches are encouraging their athletes to take up the sport.

 After spending a summer playing on the beach, coaches have found that their players not only returned to the gyms sporting fantastic tans, their skill sets were also greatly enhanced.
 That's because playing under the crucible of the hot summer sun, within the framework of an intensely competitive 2's tournament, players are forced to quickly develop the skills necessary to succeed.
 And those skills are passing accuracy and spiking proficiency, as well as overall quickness and endurance.

 Further driving its popularity this summer were two other important factors.
-Earlier this year, the NCAA listed sand volleyball as an emerging sport for women, thus providing volleyball players another path to securing highly prized college scholarships.
+Earlier this year, the NCAA listed sand volleyball as an emerging sport for women, thus providing high school athletes another path to securing highly prized college scholarships.

 Also, this summer the legendary North Avenue Beach Club joined forces with local juniors indoor volleyball clubs and national associations to develop a comprehensive juniors beach volleyball program throughout the Chicago region.
 The highly regarded Beach Club is known for organizing the best leagues and tourneys in Chicago.
 For our area’s players, parents and coaches, the opportunity to play in a professionally run event, along with the potential to secure bids to national events, proved to be a powerful magnet.

 The Beach Club held numerous events throughout the Chicago region.
 Three tournaments were held at North Avenue Beach, the Midwest’s premiere volleyball venue.
 And to further promote the beach game to suburbanites, additional tourneys were run at the popular suburban courts of Four Lakes in Lisle and Twin Lakes, Palatine.